 What octane petrol does my car need?

-Below is a list of the top ten selling cars on Australian roads at the time of writing, with a guide of what type of fuel to use.
-Note that the fuel recommended is a minimum standard, and many performance versions of particular models probably require higher octane fuel.
+Below is a list of some of the most consistently popular cars on Australian roads, with a guide of what type of fuel to use.
+Note that the fuel recommended is a minimum standard, and many performance versions of these particular models probably require higher octane fuel.
 The advent of small, economical turbocharged vehicles has also seen the rise of premium fuel use.